-The specialist classes at St Peter’s School are Performing Arts, Physical Education and Japanese.
+The specialist classes at St Peter’s School are Performing and Visual Arts, Physical Education, STEM and Japanese.

 Performing Arts